-Goods brought into a free zone shall be brought into that free zone directly, either by sea or air or, if by land, without passing through another part of the customs territory of the Community.
+Goods brought into a free zone shall be brought into that free zone directly, either by sea or air or, if by land, without passing through another part of the customs territory of the Community, where the free zone adjoins the land frontier between a Member State and a third country.

-The goods shall be presented to the customs authorities immediately upon their arrival, in accordance with Article 101.
+The goods shall be presented to the customs authorities in accordance with Article 101.

 - 2. Any person who assumes responsibility for the carriage of goods after they have been brought into the customs territory of the Community shall become responsible for compliance with the obligation laid down in paragraph 1. - 3.
-Goods which, although still outside the customs territory of the Community, may be subject to customs controls by the customs authority of a Member State as a result of an agreement concluded with the relevant country or territory outside the customs territory of the Community, shall be treated in the same way as goods brought into the customs territory of the Community. - 4.
-Paragraph 1 shall not preclude application of any special provisions with respect to letters, postcards and printed matter or to goods carried by travellers, provided that customs supervision and customs control possibilities are not thereby jeopardised. - 5.
-Paragraph 1 shall not apply to goods carried on means of transport only passing through the territorial waters or the airspace of the customs territory of the Community without a stop within that territory.
+Goods which, although still outside the customs territory of the Community, may be subject to customs controls by the customs authority of a Member State as a result of an agreement concluded with the relevant country or territory outside the customs territory of the Community, shall be treated in the same way as goods brought into the customs territory of the Community.

+- 4. Paragraph 1 shall not preclude application of any special provisions with respect to letters, postcards and printed matter or to goods carried by travellers, goods transported within frontier zones or in pipelines and wires as well as any other traffic of negligible economic importance, provided that customs supervision and customs control possibilities are not thereby jeopardised. - 5.
+Paragraph 1 shall not apply to means of transport and goods carried thereon only passing through the territorial waters or the airspace of the customs territory of the Community without a stop within that territory.